Birth Mother Rights After Adoption

 Q: What if I change my mind and decide to keep my baby?

-A: Laws are different in each state.
-In general, the birth mother can decide not to sign the legal papers transferring parental rights to the new family.
-This is known as a “reclaim.”
+A: Adoption laws vary in each state.
+It’s important to note that in some cases, the birth mother has the option not to sign the legal documents that transfer her parental rights to the new family.
+When this happens, it is referred to as a “reclaim.”

 In some states, there is a 48-hour period in which the birth mother can change her mind.
 In other states, it’s up to about six weeks.

-This is why open adoption is such an important piece of the puzzle; it allows birth moms to set the rules, but it also allows them to get to know the adoptive family.
-This can make it less likely that a mom will have second thoughts about the adoption process, the adoptive mother or father, or the termination of parental rights once the courts finalize the adoption.
+Open adoption is such an important piece of the puzzle; it allows birth moms to set the rules, but it also allows them to get to know the adoptive family.
+This communication can make it less likely that a mom will have second thoughts about the adoption process, the adoptive mother or father, or the termination of parental rights once the courts finalize the adoption.

-Remember, birth moms will always have the support of Lifetime’s adoption specialists, plus counseling, both peer and licensed, if she wants it.
+Remember, birth moms will always have the support of Lifetime’s adoption specialists, plus counseling, both peer and licensed, if they want it.

 Finally, as one of the top adoption agencies, Lifetime has decades of experience managing adoptions; we ensure a thorough evaluation of adoptive parents through the home study process, so you’ll know they’re safe.